dapr/components-contrib/tests/certification/pubsub/azure/servicebus/queues/README.md

 - Check Azure Service Bus connectivity
 - Verify the namespace is accessible from your network
 - Check for any firewall rules blocking ports 5671/5672 (AMQP)

+### Tests Fail with "elements differ" or Unexpected Messages
+- Some tests use shared queues that may have residual messages from previous runs
+- Wait a few minutes for messages to expire or manually purge the queue
+- Tests like Reconnection and EmptyMessages use unique queues to avoid this issue

+### Entity Management Test Fails
+- Ensure the queue name used doesn't already exist in the namespace
+- The test uses a unique UUID-based queue name to avoid conflicts